Fitch will re-evaluate Portuguese debt before year’s end

 In April, Fitch Ratings slashed Portugal’s credit rating by three notches to BBB-, judging that it was less likely to win outside support given the country was heading for an election.

-Despite having cleared that obstacle, the agency made it clear that the pressure was still on Portugal in a report on the country it published Thursday.
+Despite having cleared that obstacle, the agency made it clear that the pressure was still on Portugal in the report on the country it published Thursday.

-“The country’s ratings remain under downward pressure given its fragile public and external debt dynamics, uncertain long-term growth prospects and adverse macroeconomic headwinds in 2011-12,” it said.
+“The country’s ratings remain under downward pressure given its fragile public and external debt dynamics, uncertain long-term growth prospects and adverse macroeconomic headwinds in 2011-12,” Fitch said.

-“Portugal will suffer two years of real GDP contraction (2.0 percent in both 2011 and 2012 according to Fitch’s forecast) as its economic imbalances unwind.”
+“Portugal will suffer two years of real GDP contraction (2.0 percent in both 2011 and 2012 according to Fitch’s forecast) as its economic imbalances unwind,” it said.

 “However, Portugal’s EUR78bn EU-IMF financial assistance programme has alleviated short-term liquidity concerns following the loss of sovereign market access and should accelerate the pace of structural economic reform.”

 Nevertheless, if Portugal’s economy and public finances were not on a sustainable path come 2013, Fitch warned it would take into account the precedent set by the second bail-out of Greece, which draws in private sector involvement.